Rockford, Illinois: Arts and culture

 Anderson Japanese Gardens, modeled after the Portland Japanese Garden and landscaped by Hoichi Kurisu, is 10 acres in size and features a teahouse and guesthouse in the sukiya-zukuri style.
 Klehm Arboretum and Botanic Garden is 155 acres in size and is noted for its selection of both indigenous and foreign plant species.

 The Burpee Museum of Natural History is home to the world's most complete juvenile Tyrannosaurus rex, Jane, as well as a Triceratops, Homer.
 The Discovery Center Museum, a children's museum featuring over 250 hands-on exhibits including a planetarium.
 The Burpee Museum and the Discovery Center Museum, along with the Rockford Art Museum and the bases for Northern Public Radio, the Rockford Dance Company, and the Rockford Symphony Orchestra make up the downtown Riverfront Museum Park complex.
-The last museum under the park district's authority is Midway Village and Museum Center, a recreation of a Victorian-era village.
+The last museum under the park district's authority is Midway Village Museum, a recreation of a Victorian-era village.
 The eastern riverwalk of Rockford is maintained by the park district, featuring the Nicholas Conservatory and Gardens.
 Located on the bank of the Rock River, the conservatory is the third-largest in the state of Illinois.
 Just north of the gardens is Symbol, an Alexander Liberman sculpture moved from downtown during the 1980s and now one of Rockford's most recognizable features.

 In 2021, artist Rafael Blanco painted "Thinking of you Rockford" in Rockford, Illinois.
 The 22-foot by 77-foot piece featured a young Black female dreaming alongside math and science illustrations.